Dripdrop12/ipardalis/content/blog/ambanja-panther-chameleons-for-sale/index.md

 The other key complication for us here in the United States is the import process.
 When we say that an animal is Ambanja, we are just repeating what the importer said.
 However, as Alex Laube, PhD, has pointed out in private conversations, importers usually collect specimens during the wet season when most roads are impassible and the collectors are paid very small sums of money.
 This can result in many animals from very specific locations which don't necessarily represent the entire region, and there is definitely a bias towards finding (and creating) things we know will sell in the captive market.
 It also results in many animals being mislabeled by collectors in order to fill out an exporter's requirements from a given region even if the specimen was collected somewhere else.
 That is much easier than swimming through flood waters to get to the correct spot.
 This is why we need to focus on Ambanja in Madagascar, not Ambanja on Google.

 ## Ambanja in Madagascar
-Then compare that to pictures of wild specimens from [Madcham.de](https://www.madcham.de/en/lokalform-ambanja/):
+Then compare that to pictures of wild specimens from [Madcham.de](https://www.madcham.de/en/lokalform-ambanja/) (I highly recommend you look at every wild, in situ specimen on their website to get a sense for the diversity of the Ambanja local form):

 {{< figure src="ambanja6.jpg" caption="Ambanja Local Form - Madcham.de/en/en/lokalform-ambanja/" width=100% >}}